MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 INPUT(S)
 - UP: bool input, when high the cover moves up.
 - DN: bool input, when high the cover moves down.
-- PI: byte input, position to move cover to in automode.
-Automode can be enabled by maken UP and DN high simultaneous.
+- PI: byte input, position to move the cover to in automode.
+Automode can be enabled by making UP and DN high simultaneous.
 - PRIO_UP: bool input, when high the cover will receive a constant signal to move up with a maximum time of twice `T_UD`.
 Usage: make covers move up in case of a fire alarm for example. (*)
 - PRIO_DN: bool input, when low the cover will receive a constant signal to move down with a maximum time of twice `T_UD`. (*)

-(*) When high, all incomming MQTT commands and the UP/DN inputs will be ignored.
+(*) When high, all incoming MQTT commands and the UP/DN inputs will be ignored.

 OUTPUT(S)
 - POS: byte output, cover position value (range 0-255).
 - MU: bool output, motor up signal.
-- MD: bool output, moter down signal.
+- MD: bool output, motor down signal.

 METHOD(S)
 - InitMQTT: enables MQTT events on the FB, an overview of the parameters:
     - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
-Suffix is automatically set to FB name.
+The suffix is automatically set to FB name.
     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
     - `Qos_POS`: datatype *SD_MQTT.QoS*, MQTT QoS of the POS MQTT events.
     - `Delta_POS`: datatype *INT*, resolution of the MQTT POS events.
 For example: specifying value *5* will configure the FB to only emit an MQTT event when the POS output differs *5* or more than its previous value.
 Note that the last value of output POS (when it has reached position the desired position) is always published.
 Even if the resolution delta hasn't been reached yet.
 This way the last POS value published through MQTT is always synchronized with the POS output of the FB.